Cindy and Barrett with RV in Montrose

 32. How do you manage your obligations yet also have fun?

-Some weeks, we work too much.
-Some weeks, we have a lot of fun.
-The goal is to attempt to have a healthy balance as much as possible.
+It’s hit and miss.
+Some weeks, we work too much, and some weeks, we have a lot of fun.
+The goal is to attempt to maintain a healthy balance as much as possible.

 When we’ve been in the best flow, we’ve kept track of all our obligations on a master calendar.
-Then every Sunday or Monday, we look at the calendar and the upcoming weather and pick a few days we want to be our “off days.”
+Then, every Sunday or Monday, we look at the calendar and the upcoming weather and pick a few days we want to be our “off days.”
 I also like to refer to these as our “adventure days” or our “chill days.”

 “Adventure days” are the days we are off exploring the area from when we wake up until we go to bed.
 We often make these weekdays, so we aren’t competing with locals enjoying their weekends.